Intercostobrachial Neuralgia (Armpit Nerve Pain) Treatment

 If I find that my patient gets excellent short term but poor long term relief from the intercostobrachial nerve block, we can consider a procedure called pulsed radiofrequency treatment of the nerve.
 You may read about it on wikipedia here.
 This treatment uses radiofrequency energy to deliver electromagnetic pulses to the injured nerves.
 It is safe and non-destructive.
 Through mechanisms we do not understand fully, this procedure can help restore normal function of the nerves.
 This is called neuromodulation in general terms.

-There are also medication options which help reduce nerve pain that can be used as well.
-Unfortunately by the time most patients with intercostobrachial neuralgia see me, they have tried most of them.
+There are also medication options that help reduce nerve pain that can be used as well.
+Unfortunately, by the time most patients with intercostobrachial neuralgia see me, they have tried various medications.

 Physical therapy is, unfortunately, generally ineffective for intercostobrachial neuralgia given the nerve is usually too damaged.
 Sometimes the nerve may be irritated by tight muscles or scar tissue, which physical therapy can address.
 If I think that PT will help, I always like to get it on board with my patient.

-In summary, if you have had chest wall or breast surgery or chest wall radiation therapy and are suffering from burning, tingling pain coming from your upper thoracic spine, going into your armpit, upper inner arm, and upper chest wall, you may be experiencing intercostobrachial neuralgia.
+In summary: if you have had chest wall or breast surgery or chest wall radiation therapy and are suffering from burning, tingling pain coming from your upper thoracic spine, going into your armpit, upper inner arm, and upper chest wall, you may be experiencing intercostobrachial neuralgia.
 The good news is that there are treatment options available.
+If you suffer from intercostobrachial neuralgia (or think you might), feel free to call my office at 206-395-4422 (Seattle) or 425-247-3359 (Bellevue), or to schedule an appointment online.